ClementNerma/Rave/docs/books/hybrid.md

 To conclude, simply remember that every function signature (with `#macro` replacing `func`) is a valid macro signature, but that a macro can also use additional features like the `#var` directive.

+### Unsafe functions

+Unsafe functions are declared like macros, except they are called like standard functions and therefore won't replace their own call by another content.

+The _unsafe_ term refers to the fact their calls is not checked, so they can call a function with the wrong number of arguments or put a third element in a two-sized list.

 ### Overloading operators

 Superoverloads are overloads that don't act only as a class level, but as the whole program's level.
 Some of them work with some concepts we haven't seen yet, so we'll only see operators superoverloads.